-- 2. A final mark between 5 and 6 will be rounded to the nearest whole number: up to 5.50, rounded down; higher than 5.50, rounded up.
-All other final marks will be expressed in whole or half marks. - 3.
+- 2. A final mark between 5 and 6 will be rounded to the nearest whole number: final marks below 5.50, rounded down; final marks of 5.50 or higher, rounded up.
+All other final marks will be expressed in whole or half marks - 3.
 To pass a given course or unit, a final mark of 6 or higher is required. - 4.
-The Examination Board can allow to use symbols rather than numbers, for example; v(oldaan), g(oed), n(iet)v(ol)d(aan), etc.)
+The Examination Board can allow the use of symbols rather than numbers, for example: s(atisfactory), g(ood), u(n)s(at)is(factory), etc.